Cluster 1: Key Ideas and DetailsArchived

 Choose the Best Basketball Coach:

-This 3rd grade MEA asks students to work as a team to figure out which candidate is the best possible choice for the 8th grade boys' basketball coach.
+This MEA asks students to work as a team to figure out which candidate is the best possible choice for the 8th grade boys' basketball coach.
 They will have to analyze data, decide on a procedure, and create a ranking system to choose the best candidate.
 They are also given multiplication and division problems based on the data.

 Model Eliciting Activities, MEAs, are open-ended, interdisciplinary problem-solving activities that are meant to reveal students’ thinking about the concepts embedded in realistic situations.
 Click here to learn more about MEAs and how they can transform your classroom.